claymager/idris2-pkgs/README.md

 Other executables that need runtime access to libraries, such as the LSP, also have access to that `withPkgs` attribute.

 For other uses, check the [documentation](./docs/getting-started.md).

+# License

+Idris2-pkgs is licensed under the [MIT License](LICENSE).

+Note: MIT license does not apply to the packages built by Idris2-pkgs, merely to the files in this repository (the Nix expressions, build scripts, etc.).
+It also might not apply to patches included in idris2-pkgs, which may be derivative works of the packages to which they apply.
+The aforementioned artifacts are all covered by the licenses of the respective packages.